pomodux/pomodux/docs/README.md

 ---

-**Note**: This documentation structure supports the Pomodux development process while following industry best practices.
-The `backlog/` folder contains planning and requirements, while `releases/` contains historical records of what was delivered.
+**Note**: This streamlined documentation structure follows the principle of keeping permanent documentation in the repository while maintaining planning and temporary documentation externally.
+This reduces repository complexity while maintaining comprehensive project documentation.

-**Last Updated:** 2025-01-27
+**Last Updated:** 2025-08-09